0jc/LaPandemia/README.en.md

 ```
 ./gradlew assembleDebug
 ```
-If the task is successful, the APK file will have been stored on ```./android/build/outputs/apk/debug/android-debug.apk```.
+If the task is successful, the APK file will have been stored at ```./android/build/outputs/apk/debug/android-debug.apk```.